tannineo/cs7ns6-groupwork/README.md

 - One node should be able to recognize failures from other nodes in the group.
 - Failures from other nodes should be tolerated, while the function of the group remains normal.
 - As mentioned in service operation section, Data should be persisted on disk, and should be able to recover when the node is back alive.
+- Eventual consistency should be ensured.

 For partitioning:

 - The nodes should still be able to provide services when there is a network partition.
 - N partitions (N >= 2) can be present, and they themselves should be organized.
+- Eventual consistency should be ensured inside each partitions.

 For client: